 They're affordable to most, made of software, and simple enough for personal, everyday use.
 The only requirement from the VPN user is to keep the app "On" and perhaps change the server location when traveling abroad.

 Through the application of encryption when online, VPNs deter cybercrime, reduce the user's digital footprint, and increase information privacy and control.

 Why do China and Russia feel threatened by VPNs?

 VPN technology is democratizing encryption, and encryption is a powerful tool for personal autonomy and freedom in the digital age.

-The disappearing magic of a VPN is in its use of encryption, and it's encryption that is the actual target of Apple and China's censorship.
+The magic of a VPN is in its application of encryption.
+And it's encryption that is the actual target of Apple and China's censorship.

 Encryption jumbles and scrambles information making it unreadable without the keys to decrypt.
 Digital encryption today uses big math and significant computational power to create codes that are infinitely complex and secure.
 A VPN is the software vessel for which your online communications are encrypted from the point of leaving your internet-connected device to its intended digital recipient.

 In the digital age, encryption empowers individual freedom and autonomy.
 Like guns and gold, individual ownership and control of personal information is viewed as a primary threat to those bent on political control and economic manipulation.

 Your survival and success in the digital age depend on encryption.
 One day not far from now, a personal encryption code will be the master key to all of your kingdom.
 We recommend taking every opportunity to learn about encryption, how to apply it with control to all aspects of your cyber-life, and to start getting comfortable demanding the keys to your digital self.

 A VPN is an ideal method of introducing encryption to your everyday life.
 Using one on your smartphone deters most cybercrime like ID theft, online fraud, financial scams and the other digital crimes that are increasingly the target for all professional criminals around the world.